Information for Presenters:

 How do I apply?

-During the month of January, enthusiastic women studying engineering, math, or science at MIT make presentations at high schools nationwide with the goal of encouraging women to consider studies and careers in engineering.
-These presentations include activities engaging students to think about engineering concepts, demonstrations from projects presenters have worked on at MIT and in internships, information about the breadth of fields in engineering, and the life of an engineering student.
-The presenters also incorporate personal stories about how they chose their fields of study.
-Women's Initiative is not intended to recruit for MIT but to provide information and encourage high school women to explore the field of engineering.
+During the month of January, enthusiastic women studying engineering, math, or science at MIT make presentations at high schools nationwide with the goal of encouraging women to consider a career in STEM.
+Presentations typically include activities that engage students to think about science and engineering concepts, demonstrations from projects presenters have worked on at MIT and in industry, and information about the breadth of fields in STEM.
+Typically presenters also incorporate personal stories about how they chose their fields of study.
+Women's Initiative is not intended to recruit for MIT but rather to provide information and encourage high school women to explore careers in science, engineering, and mathematics.

 Presentations generally last 60-90 minutes (including a Q&A session) and may be delivered to either all female or mixed audiences, depending on the school.
 Each pair of presenters makes their own presentation, following some general guidelines.
 Each presentation should include:

-- A stereotype-busting discussion of engineering and why high schools girls should consider it as a career choice
+- A stereotype-busting discussion of careers in STEM, and why high schools girls should consider them

-- A discussion of your own experiences as an engineer
+- A discussion of the presenter's own experience in STEM

 Click here to read more about the presentations and see examples from previous years.